lc-acm/graphics-book-like-material/1-intro-vectors.md

 The most important thing to remember is that vectors are a mathematical tool that we can use to help us do geometry and physics and (in this course) model and transform objects in a computer simulation.

+Another thing that's important to keep on our minds is what we mean when we call something a *scalar*.
+For us, a *scalar* is just a number (for our purposes, a real number).
+This term will be useful later on in this chapter.

 Let's go back to that physical definition of a vector: **A vector is a thing that has magnitude and direction**.
 Unpacking that statement a bit, we can think of a vector like an arrow, pointing in a direction, as shown below:

 ![1-1-arrow]()